Guatemala & Beyond

 - Discover Central America, a land of mysterious Mayan ruins, active volcanoes, idyllic beaches and emerald jungles.

-- Experience an El Salvador of the past in the colonial town of Suchitoto, before savouring the blissful present on its black sand beaches.
+- Experience an El Salvador of the past in the colonial town of Suchitoto, a haven for architectural buffs, before savouring the blissful present on its black sand beaches.

 - Hotel (8 nts)